goinverse-oss/api/.github/CONTRIBUTING.md

-# Contributing to The Liturgists App
+# Contributing to The Liturgists Api

 Thanks for being a part of this!
 Here are a few things you should know before getting started.